 Environmental Weed Control

-- Control environmental weeds that are impacting on biodiversity, habitat and land productivity – working towards eradication where feasible.
+- Control environmental weeds that are impacting on biodiversity and habitat – working towards eradication where feasible.

-Work co-operatively with your neighbors to reduce localised populations of environmental weeds in your area.
+- Work co-operatively with your neighbours to reduce localised populations of environmental weeds in your area.
 This can be done in collaboration with your local Landcare group, see our Landcare on the Mornington Peninsula page.